google/wuffs/test/testdata/README.md

 http://www.metmuseum.org/art/collection/search/435809 lists that image as in the public domain.

+hat.* are various encodings of a photo of "Self-Portrait with a Straw Hat (obverse: The Potato Peeler)" by Vincent van Gogh, held by the Metropolitan Museum of art. http://www.metmuseum.org/art/collection/search/436532 lists that image as in the public domain.

 hibiscus.* are various encodings of a photo of "Hibiscus and Parrots" by Louis Comfort Tiffany, held by the Metropolitan Museum of Art. http://www.metmuseum.org/art/collection/search/13503 lists that image as in the